ringbuffer-org/computer_music_basics/website/posts/WebAudio/realtime-weather-sonification.rst

 Temperatures to Frequencies
 ---------------------------

 Mapping
 =======

-In this example we are using a simple freuency modulation formula for turning temperature and humidity into more or less pleasing (annoying) sounds.
+In this example we are using a simple frequency modulation formula for turning temperature and humidity into more or less pleasing (annoying) sounds.
 The frequency of a first oscillator is derived